skalenetwork/skale-consensus/oracle/README.md

    The value of the post element will be posted to the endpoint.

 The SPEC shall also include the following element which must be the last element.

 * ```pow```, string - uint64 proof of work that is used to protect against denial of service attacks.

+Note: for each JSON pointer specified in the request, the Oracle will

+- pick the corresponding element from the endpoint response
+- transform it to a string.
+- If no such element exists, ```null``` will be returned.

 ### 4.1.2 EthApi request spec